SabaKzmi/Modular-ALU-Design-in-Verilog/README.md

 # Modular ALU Design in Verilog
 This Verilog project features an Arithmetic Logic Unit (ALU) with capabilities for addition, subtraction, increment, and decrement.
 It also performs logical operations such as
 AND, OR, NOT, and XOR.
 The design is modular, enhancing clarity and reusability.
+It was implemented using gate-level and data flow modeling.
 ## Functionality and Select Input Operations
 This diagram illustrates the functionalities of the ALU and how its select inputs (s2, s1, s0) determine the performed operations.
 <p align="center">